MBing/GCD_Tryout/README.md

 `DispatchGroup` manages dispatch groups.
 The `wait` method blocks your current thread until all the group’s enqueued tasks finish.

 Dispatching asynchronously to another queue then blocking work using wait is clumsy.
 Fortunately, there is a better way. `DispatchGroup` can instead notify you when all the group’s tasks are complete.

+## Canceling Dispatch Blocks

+*Be aware that you can only cancel a DispatchWorkItem before it reaches the head of a queue and starts executing.*